VOTER REGISTRATION INFORMATION

 This form is used by Uniformed Services Voters, U.S. Citizen temporarily residing outside the U.S, or an eligible spouse or dependent.
 The form serves as an application for temporary registration, if they are not currently registered, and an application for an absentee ballot.
 Click Here for website to access form.

 FILING A TIMELY REGISTRATION APPLICATION – Before any election there is deadline in which you must apply in person or by-mail to register.
 Applications will not be processed for (29) days before the election.
 A qualified voter may file a mail registration form by postmarking the registration form or submitting the form (30) days before an election.

 CHANGE OF ADDRESS OR NAME – It is important to keep your address information current.
 Your address determines what precinct you will vote in.
 You may come to our office and update in person, or you may complete a by-mail form and mail to us, or you can simply send in your old voter’s card with the information filled out on the back of the card with your signature.
 We need your signature to make any change on your registration, so requesting a change on the phone is not an option.
 If you wait until Election Day to update, you will need to complete additional paperwork before you can vote, and depending on your address, you may be sent to a different precinct to vote.

-- 90 days after a change of name for any reason, except by marriage;
+- Fails to notify the commission within ninety (90) days of a change of name for any reason, except by marriage, or divorce